 Beilfuss is a Licensed Professional Hydrologist and has a Ph.D. in Land Resources (Wetland Ecology), an MSc in Civil and Environmental Engineering-Hydrology, an MSc in Water Resources Management, and a BSc in International Economics.
 Beilfuss received the Distinguished Alumni Award from the University of Wisconsin-Madison Nelson Institute for Environmental Studies, where he is an Honorary Fellow and enjoys teaching courses and mentoring students.
 He was appointed by the Governor of Wisconsin to serve on the Examining Board of Professional Geologists, Hydrologists, and Soil Scientists.

-Rich lives with his wife Katie, and their two sons, in Madison.
-He is an avid runner, wetland-stomper, and dart-thrower, but not all at the same time.
+Beilfuss lives with his wife, Katie, and their two sons in Madison.
+He is an avid unicycle rider, dart-thrower, and birder – but not all at the same time.

 Click here to view a listing of Rich’s publications on ResearchGate.